paketo-buildpacks/pip/README.md

 # PIP Cloud Native Buildpack
-The Paketo Pip Buildpack is a Cloud Native Buildpack that installs pip into a layer and places it on the `PATH`.
+The Paketo Buildpack for Pip is a Cloud Native Buildpack that installs pip into a layer and places it on the `PATH`.

 The buildpack is published for consumption at `gcr.io/paketo-buildpacks/pip` and